 In an asset protection trust, the Settlor and Beneficiary can be the same person.
 The Trustee is typically a licensed, bonded, insured company that has a written duty to protect the assets from creditors.

 The trusts that have shown to provide the most protection are those where the trustee resides outside of the jurisdiction where the lawsuit takes place.
-According to case law and experience, the strongest and trustworthiest is the Cook Islands asset protection trust.
+According to case law and experience, the best jurisdiction is the Cook islands.
+This is because it has shown itself the strongest and most trustworthy.
+We established more Cook Islands asset protection trusts than those in other regions.
 The Cook Islands is located south of Hawaii.

 When establishing such a trust, it is prudent to place an international limited liability company (LLC) inside of the trust.
 The trust owns 100% of the LLC.
 The LLC can be established in the Caribbean island of Nevis, for example, because of their strong LLC asset protection provisions.
 The bank account will be held in the LLC name.
 The client is initially the manager of the LLC and is the signature on bank accounts.